Securing name resolution in the IoT: DNS over CoAP: Empirical View on IoT DNS Traffic

 \subsection{Results}

-\paragraph{How long are names requested by \ac{IoT} devices?} \cref{fig:iot-data-name-len} shows a normalized histogram over all queried names seen, for both the \ac{IoT} data sets (\cref{fig:iot-data-name-len-iot}) and the \ac{IXP} data set (\cref{fig:iot-data-name-len-ixp}).
-The statistical key properties for the name lengths of each data set and the aggregated \ac{IoT} data set are shown in \cref{tab:iot-data-name-stats}.
+\paragraph{How long are names requested by IoT devices?} \cref{fig:iot-data-name-len} shows a normalized histogram over all queried names seen, for both the IoT data sets (\cref{fig:iot-data-name-len-iot}) and the IXP data set (\cref{fig:iot-data-name-len-ixp}).
+The statistical key properties for the name lengths of each data set and the aggregated IoT data set are shown in \cref{tab:iot-data-name-stats}.

-The median of the name lengths is 23 or 24, depending on the \ac{IoT} data set, which is confirmed by the median of 24 of the \ac{IXP} data set.
-Many cloud and \ac{CDN} names, such as \verb$e123.abcd.akamaiedge.net$ (name modified for sake of privacy), gather around this name length.
-Significantly longer names are used for certain \ac{mDNS} applications, \eg for reverse \ac{DNS} or to identify local devices via a \ac{UUID}.
-As such, we do not see these longer name lengths at the \ac{IXP}.
-With a mean of 24 in name length 18.8\% of 128 bytes of the \ac{IEEE} 802.15.4 link layer \ac{PDU} is already taken up by the name on average. \ac{LoRaWAN} can have a link layer PDU of only 59 bytes, \ie the name would take 40.7\% of the available space.
+The median of the name lengths is 23 or 24~characters, depending on the IoT data set, which is similar to the median of 25~characters in the IXP data set (see $Q_2$ in \cref{tab:iot-data-name-stats}).
+Many cloud and CDN names, such as \verb$e123.abcd.akamaiedge.net$ (name modified for sake of privacy), gather around this name length.
+Significantly longer names are used for certain mDNS applications, \eg for reverse DNS or to identify local devices via a UUID\@.
+As such, we do not see these longer name lengths at the IXP\@.

+Combining all IoT data sets (IoT total), we find a median of 24~characters for the domain names, which results into 18.8\% of 127~bytes of the IEEE 802.15.4 link layer PDU\@.
+Considering the mean of 25.9~characters, even more space of the link layer PDU is occupied by the name itself.
+LoRaWAN reduces the PDU to only 59 bytes.
+In this case, the name would require 40.7\% of the available space.

 \paragraph{What kind of records are requested?} \cref{tab:iot-data-rr} presents the relative ratio of the queried record types available in the \texttt{IN} class based on our data sets. \texttt{A} records are in all data sets the most requested records, with \texttt{AAAA} records being close second.
-With growing deployment of \ac{IPv6}, these numbers will change in favor of more \texttt{AAAA} queries.
-When not accounting for \ac{mDNS}, these are $>$99\% of all records in the \ac{IoT}.
-With \ac{mDNS} we also see more records associated with service discovery, namely \texttt{ANY}, \texttt{PTR}, \texttt{SRV}, and \texttt{TXT} records~\cite{RFC-6762,RFC-6763}.
+With growing deployment of IPv6, these numbers will change in favor of more \texttt{AAAA} queries.
+When not accounting for mDNS, these are $>$99\% of all records in the IoT\@.
+With mDNS we also see more records associated with service discovery, namely \texttt{ANY}, \texttt{PTR}, \texttt{SRV}, and \texttt{TXT} records~\cite{RFC-6762,RFC-6763}.